alexkolomolo/javascript-qa/README.md

 - API Testing
 - Automation Scripting

-Creativity and extra scenarios will be greatly improve the evaluation
+Creativity and extra scenarios will greatly improve the evaluation

 # Project setup